yaoyu-33/quantum_dynamics_machine_learning/README.md

 ## Discussion

+Our framework differs from a typical supervised learning in a few important aspects.
+First, the goal is not to learn patterns from data, rather to extract and synthetize knowledge about the studdied system from a physicly-informed simulator.
+Second, we construct a balanced curriculum of easy examples to promote the generalization of our emulator.
+Finally, the goal is to apply the acquired knowledge to complex cases that go beyond the scope of the training curriculum.
-The main difference from the typical supervised learning setting is that the distributions of training and test examples are essentially different.
+Thus, in our case, the distributions of training and test examples are essentially different.
-The goal is to construct an informative curriculum of simple examples.
-Next, to extract the main rules describing the time-evolution of a physical system.
-Finally, to combine the acquired knowledge and use it to forecast the time-evolution of more complex systems, that could be hard to emulate in a standard way.
+The idea is to train the emulator on easy examples, and then use it to forecast cases that would be hard to emulate in a standard way.

 Our framework can be relevant to researchers working in the fields of quantum chemistry, material science, and quantum optics.
 It can be used to model quantum devices and to simulate quantum information propagation.

-If you wish to learn more about our project, check our article.

 ## Citation